 - Keep doing what you are doing - Later bus route from Winchendon to Gardner.
-Maybe some weekend routes from town to town. - Need buses on weekends, Baldwinville (Templeton) to Gardner - I know money is always a problem but more runs will be nice - Gardner to Orange needs to allow enough time to meet Greenfield bus with new Market Basket stop.
-I have to wait too long for Fitchburg to Gardner is to be better with time with both commuter rail.
-Both arrivals and departures. - Don't change the routes - Updated schedules with all stops on them.
+Maybe some weekend routes from town to town. - Need buses on weekends, Baldwinville (Templeton) to Gardner - I know money is always a problem but more runs will be nice - Don't change the routes